California Penal Code 368 – Elder Abuse Law: Legal Guide & Defense Strategies

 Speak With a Los Angeles Elder Abuse Defense Lawyer

-If you are under investigation or charged under Penal Code 368, do not speak to law enforcement without legal representation.
-A strategic defense begins with a thorough review of the facts and evidence.
+If you are currently under investigation or have been charged under Penal Code 368, do not speak to law enforcement without legal representation.
+Statements you make can be used against you.